oahull0112/oahull0112.github.io/docs/Documentation/Libraries/deepdive.md

 ## Questions?

-If you’re still stuck and unable to successfully link the scientific libraries you need, get in contact with [HPC Apps].
+If you’re still stuck and unable to successfully link the scientific libraries you need, get in contact with [HPC help](mailto:hpc-help@nrel.gov).